Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Desember 2024 16.26.10 UTC
+- WIB: Senin, 23 Desember 2024 17.29.20 UTC
-- WITA: Senin, 23 Desember 2024 17.26.10 UTC
+- WITA: Senin, 23 Desember 2024 18.29.20 UTC
-- WIT: Senin, 23 Desember 2024 18.26.10 UTC
+- WIT: Senin, 23 Desember 2024 19.29.20 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: funny
+Kategori: success